-Despite its high internet usage, Indonesia has low e-commerce transactions.
-Since the e-market place has more opportunistic vendors than single-merchant online storefronts, trust is a big issue.
-For fraud and uncertainty reduction, e-marketplaces should manage their online trust-based methods to eliminate ambiguity and build trust.
-Despite many studies on online trust-based mechanisms, most focus on initial purchase intention.
-This study examines e-repurchase intention on Lazada Indonesia, an emarketplace with declining traffic and sales.
-This study uses the perceived usefulness of institutionalbased mechanisms (PUIBM), the perceived usefulness of seller-based mechanisms (PUSBM), and the perceived usefulness of experience-based mechanisms (PUEBM)-to examine how trust in the e-market and e-seller affect e-marketplace repurchase intention.
-This quantitative study includes 231 Lazada Indonesia customers from the past three months which furthered statistical analyzed with Partial Least Squares Structural Equation Modeling (PLS-SEM).
-The finding of the study showed that PUIBM and PUSBM significantly enhance trust in the e-marketplace.
-In term of trust in the online seller, only PUSBM that has significant effect, while the PUEBM has no effect.
-This study also indicated that e-marketplace repurchase intention is strongly influenced by e-seller trust.
-The study found that e-marketplace trust negatively moderates the link between e-seller trust and repurchase intention.
+Indonesia has low e-commerce transactions despite high internet usage.
+This study examines the e-repurchase intention on Lazada Indonesia, an e-marketplace with declining traffic and sales.
+This study uses the perceived usefulness of institutional-based mechanisms, the perceived usefulness of seller-based mechanisms, and the perceived usefulness of experience-based mechanisms to examine how trust in the e-market and e-seller affect repurchase intention.
+This quantitative study includes 231 Lazada Indonesia customers from the past three months (the survey was conducted in January 2023).
+The data were statistically analyzed with partial least squares structural equation modeling (PLS-SEM).
+43.72% of the respondents shop one to three times a month, 42.42% - more than three times per month, and 13.85 - less than once per month.
+Trust in the e-marketplace increased when participants believed institutional-based processes were beneficial (with a beta value of 0.272 and a P value of 0.000) and sellerbased mechanisms were valuable (with a beta value of 0.509 and a P value of 0.000).
+In terms of trust in the e-seller, only the perceived usefulness of seller-based mechanisms has a significant effect (with a beta value of 0.567 and a P value of 0.000), while the perceived usefulness of experience-based mechanisms has no effect.
+This study has also shown that e-seller trust significantly affects repurchase intention.
+Finally, with a beta value of -0.055 and a P value of 0.046, e-marketplace trust negatively moderates the relationship between e-seller trust and repurchase intention.
 Thus, e-marketplace trust can replace e-seller trust in customer repurchase intentions.